debate-map/app/README.md

 		* 2.2.2\) Start web server (if needed): `cd Packages/web-server; cargo run` (not yet tested)
 			* 2.2.2.1\) As an alternative to starting the web server pod, you can try an alternative (webpack-based serving) described in the [run-frontend-local](#run-frontend-local) module.
 	* Note: If changes were made that require changes to the db schema, you may hit errors on app-server startup.
 To resolve this, you can either reset your local database (see: [#reset-db-local](#reset-db-local)), or write/run a database migration (see: [#db-migrate](#db-migrate)).
 * 3\) Backend should now be up and running.
-You can test the deployment by opening the main web frontend (eg. `localhost:[5100/5101]`), or interacting with one of the pages served by another pod (eg. the `graphiql` page at `localhost:5110/graphiql`).
+You can test the deployment by opening the main web frontend (eg. `localhost:[5100/5101]`), or interacting with one of the pages served by another pod (eg. the graphql playground page at `localhost:5100/app-server/gql-playground`).

 > For additional notes on using Tilt, see here: [tilt-notes](#tilt-notes)